 Temporary or permanent baggage embargoes, based on size, weight or number of bags, may be in place at certain airports.
 See our Excess Baggage Embargo page for details.

 Some customers are exempt from certain checked baggage service charges for bags within specified size and weight limits.
 For specific exemption details relating to your itinerary, select the appropriate status or membership from the dropdown list in the baggage calculator above.
 Note that exemptions cannot be combined to provide waived charges for additional bags.
 In the case of multiple exemptions, the greater of the allowances will apply.
 These benefits apply only on United- and United Express-operated flights when baggage check-in occurs with United.

 - Active U.S. military personnel and their accompanying dependents, not traveling on official business, receive waived service charges for up to three checked bags at 70 pounds (32 kg) each.

-- Active U.S. military personnel and their dependents traveling in premium cabins on official business receive waived service charges for up to five checked bags at 70 pounds (32 kg) each.
+- Active U.S. military personnel and their dependents traveling on official business receive waived service charges for up to five checked bags at 70 pounds (32 kg) each.

 - Dependents traveling with active U.S. military personnel are also exempt as long as they are traveling in the same reservation.